SchweppeLab/Corona/README.md

     simRunner.MsScanArrived += _instMSScanContainer_MsScanArrived;
     simRunner.Run(RawFile);

-Data files are read in msim using the [Nova](https://github.com/SchweppeLab/Nova) library.
+Data files are read in MStreamer using the [Nova](https://github.com/SchweppeLab/Nova) library.

 ## Blazar

-A commandline implementation of a real-time raw file datastream, for demonstration of MSim use.
+A commandline implementation of a real-time raw file datastream, for demonstration of MStreamer use.

 ## Additional Information

 Authors: `Devin Schweppe` and `Michael Hoopmann`

-Copywrite: Authors & Schweppe Lab 2021-2025
+Copyrite: Authors & Schweppe Lab 2021-2026